pogisanpolo/SteamDeckAsCemuGamepad/Readme.md

 # Steam Deck As Gamepad For A Desktop Cemu Host
 ![image](https://github.com/user-attachments/assets/8c7106e3-739d-426e-8ec9-5416ade554fb)

 Inspired by this [question](https://www.reddit.com/r/cemu/comments/1i4s8os/comment/mbz0jo7/), this writeup assumes you're running Cemu on your Desktop PC, with your Steam Deck acting as a GamePad for it.
-It should work for any Cemu host that can support Apollo.
+These instructions currently assume a Windows host, and are untested on non-Windows Apollo hosts.
+If you have a second physical monitor, or a virtual display solution of some sort, you can use these instructions as a baseline for your own solution.

 # What's Supported?
 - GamePad Audio on the Steam Deck, and TV Audio on the host.